-You don’t need a scientific study to tell you that being outside is good for the kids—if anything, the way they hit the pillow at night is proof enough!
-The final stretch of summer is here, so get the whole family outside to hike, bike, swim, explore, discover, and chow down.
+The final stretch of summer is here.
+With school starting everywhere, you’ve got to squeeze the most adventure you can out of the final days of the season.
+Get the whole family outside to hike, bike, swim, explore, discover, and chow down.
 From across the state to your own backyard, we’ve rounded up the best ideas to get you outside and dirty.
 Read on for more!

 1. It’s still hot, hot, hot!
 Grab the sunscreen and life jackets and Splash around in some of nature’s best swimming holes.

 3. Head to Astoria for a weekend adventure.
 Climb a giant column and explore the northwest tip of Oregon.

 4. Pack a picnic and a blanket, and watch the sunset as it dips below the horizon.

 5. Create a masterpiece in the backyard, with these outdoor studio ideas.

 6. For an adventure that will please your young adrenaline junkies, hit the rapids and get wet with an epic white water rafting adventure!